Promoting Military Education and Security Sector Reform

 AfP’s Director of Human Security, Lisa Schirch, spearheaded a comprehensive, three-year project culminating in a first-ever handbook and online training curriculum, along with a compilation of case studies illustrating successful civil-military collaborations, and a policy brief outlining key guidelines for policymakers.

 The handbook and curriculum represent a giant leap forward for our civil-military human security capability in the peacebuilding field—a wealth of information, now freely available to the community online—to better prepare civilians, military, and police for coordinating with each other for human security:

-For more information about AfP’s human security work, contact Lisa Schirch, Director of Human Security, at email@example.com.
+For more information about AfP’s human security work, contact Liz Hume, Senior Director for Programs and Strategy at email@example.com.